Kourtney Kardashian Shades Sister Kim Kardashian By Posting Fan-Made Diss Rap

 The feud started at the end of last year when Kim and Kourtney argued over a photo shoot for the family’s Christmas card.
 The fight turned ugly, and Kim ended up telling Kourt that nobody wanted her in the Christmas card, and that she was the “least exciting” member of the family to look at.

-Earlier this month, Kourtney Kardashian spoke out about the tension between her and her sisters, and revealed that she thinks that it stems from her working on herself and expressing her feelings about certain situations.
+Earlier this month, Kourtney Kardashian spoke out about the tension between she and her sisters, and revealed that she thinks that it stems from her working on herself and expressing her feelings about certain situations.